resource0x/concert0x/doodle-script.md

 The idea is:

-- you are given the outline of the song as an array of anchor points `[ T0, T1, T2, ...]` indexed by bar number.
+- you are given an outline of the song as an array of anchor points `[ T0, T1, T2, ...]` indexed by bar number.
 Each Tn can be considered as a 'point' in a 'musical space'.
 Such "point" is similar to the geometric point, with the subtle difference: in musical space, the 'point' is characterized by the absolute pitch AND the scale, so each Tn in fact encodes a pair (pitch, scale).
 The scale attribute in some sense defines the geometry of the 'space' at a given point.
-In effect, the array encodes a chord progression, with essential points (anchors) selected in each bar along the progression.
+In effect, the array encodes a chord progression, with essential points (anchors) selected for each chord in the progression.

 - your task is to fill the gaps (interpolate) between the anchors.
 Interpolation sequence is called a `motif`.
 The motif played in bar N is a melodic pattern that has to **approach** the anchor in bar N+1.
-You may define several motifs - say, m1, m2 and m3, and then use motif m1 in bars 1 and 4, motif m2 - in bars 2 and 3, etc. Important: notice that the motif is played in bar N, but its goal is to arrive at the anchor note of bar N+1 (the latter can be considered a target note for the bar N).
+You may define several motifs - say, m1, m2 and m3, and then use motif m1 in bars 1 and 4, motif m2 - in bars 2 and 3, etc. Notice that the motif is played in bar N, but its goal is to arrive at the anchor note of bar N+1 (the latter can be considered a target note for the bar N).

-- there's a notation that allows you to write motifs in a position- and scale- independent manner, so you can apply the same motif in a wide range of contexts.
-For each motif, you need to sele
+- doodle notation allows you to write motifs in a position- and scale- independent manner, so you can apply the same motif in a wide range of contexts.

 (\*) *normally*, Tn is a chord note in Sn.
 And *normally*, it's first note in bar n, except for the special case of delayed resolution (to be discussed later).

 ## Motivation

 The intent of this notation is to allow position- and scale- independent encoding of melodic patterns.
-E.g. we can take the pattern from the first bar of the Rondo Alla Turka: `b4 a4 g#4 a4 c5` and interpret it as follows: let T1=c5, S0=S1=A minor.
+E.g. we can take the pattern from the first bar of the Rondo Alla Turka: `b4 a4 g#4 a4 c5` and interpret it as follows: let T1=c5 in A minor.
 We can generalize the pattern in the following manner:
 `T/-1k/+1s T/-1k T/-1k/-1c T/-1k T`.
 Here, the first note is written as a path expression `T/-1k/+1s`, which means: from target note T, go 1 chord note down (`k` stands for 'chord note'), then go 1 scale step up (`s` stands for 'scale note').
 For the second note, we have
 `T/-1k`, which means: from note T, go 1 chord note down - and so on.
 If we denote the last note as dot (.), then we can simplify the expression as `T/-1k/+1s ./-1s ./-1c ./+1c T`.
 Further, let's agree to omit the dot in the beginning of the expression - then we can shorten the encoding again:  `T/-1k/+1s -1s -1c +1c T`.
 This is our final form.

 Thus, we generalized the pattern by encoding it in a position- and scale-independent manner, so it can be applied to different notes of the same or different scale.
 This generalization is made possible by the introduction of 'relative steps' of 3 different kinds: k-step (chord-note step), s-step (scalewise step) and c-step (chromatic step).
-In general, the pattern can be thought of as 1-parameter function with parameter T (the anchor defined for next bar).
-If we apply same pattern to the note T=a4 over F major, we get a sequence `g4 f4 e4 f4 a4`.
+In general, the pattern can be thought of as 1-parameter function with parameter T (the anchor defined for the next bar).
+Now we can render the pattern from different note in a different scale - e.g if we apply it to the note T=a4 over F major, we get a sequence `g4 f4 e4 f4 a4`.

 Note: generalized pattern sometimes needs to know more about the context than just the target note and its scale.
 See details below.